piopratama/statistic/visualStatistic/concept.md

 # Charts
 Chart is another common ways to explain your data.
 This model improve you data readability but sometimes will cause you lose some detail information in exchange of its simplicity and summarization capability.
 If we are talking about chart, this gonna be a broad topics as this type or representations have wide variety of type and every type has its own purpose.
 But here we will just state some commons chart that is used normally.
+## Line Chart
-Line Chart: Ideal for illustrating trends over time, line charts connect individual data points in a sequential manner, making it easy to observe changes and patterns. eg. Tracking the monthly sales revenue of a company throughout the year.
+Ideal for illustrating trends over time, line charts connect individual data points in a sequential manner, making it easy to observe changes and patterns. eg. Tracking the monthly sales revenue of a company throughout the year.
 Each point on the line represents revenue for a specific month, showing upward or downward trends.
 ```python
 import matplotlib.pyplot as plt